This programme has been paused and the next student intake will be SEPTEMBER 2022

 If you have an interest in how people lived in the past, enjoy working outdoors and indoors and would like to work in a challenging and rewarding field, this is the ideal course for you.
 This course covers in detail the past 10,000 years of human activity in Ireland, ranging from the nomadic hunter-gatherers of the Mesolithic Era through to the industrial archaeology of the 18th and 19th centuries within a wider European context.
 It includes a strong practical element and, given the sites of archaeological interest in the West of Ireland, Sligo is an ideal location for this course.
 It is exciting and innovative and offers outdoor fieldwork with sound classroom and laboratory-based study.

-The archaeology courses are staffed by a core of highly skilled, experienced archaeologists supported by a range of specialists in areas of science and transferable skills.
+The archaeology courses at IT Sligo are staffed by a core of highly skilled, experienced archaeologists supported by a range of specialists in areas of science and transferable skills.
 We are firmly committed to excellence in teaching and research, aiming to strike a balance between theory and practice.
 All our core archaeologists have considerable experience in both the commercial and academic archaeology sectors, while our specialist academic staff support the programme with in-depth scientific expertise.
 Many of our staff are members of the Centre for Environmental Research, Innovation and Sustainability.

 Entry requirements for CAO courses at IT Sligo are available for download below: